 Depending on the mechanism of injury, no imaging studies may be needed.
 If there is concern for fracture or dislocation, radiographs of the shoulder may be indicated.
 Additionally, if there is concern for rotator cuff injury or a torn labrum, then a MRI of the shoulder, on rare occasions, may be necessary.

 In general, deltoid strains are treated conservatively.
 For Grade I injuries, generally little treatment is needed.
 Initially, most patients can benefit from sports injury treatment using the P.R.I.C.E. principle – Protection, Rest, Icing, Compression, Elevation.
-Anti-inflammatory medications (ibuprofen) can be used to treat the pain symptomatically.
+Anti-inflammatory medications can be used to treat the pain symptomatically.
 Grade II injuries can be treated similarly.
 A brief period of physical therapy may be helpful to decrease pain and increase motion in the arm.
 Grade III injuries, the most severe, are treated with physical therapy and restricted activities.
+Consider shoulder bracing and shoulder ice packs for icing, protecting and resting the deltoid.
 Only on the very rare occasion would surgery be needed for a deltoid strain.